markuskolp/plainbi/README.md

   - ${<column_name>} is substituted with the value of the column of a dataset (only works when "position" is set to "detail")
 - wait_repeat_in_ms: time to wait in milliseconds, before a repeat of the action is allowed. this prevents an action to be called to often from the user
 - **optional** tooltip: a tooltip to show on the button
+- **optional** position: detail (show in Modal) or summary (show on Page - is default)

+**call of a stored procedure**

+Calls the procedure and waits for it to finish with a success or error message.

+- type: allowed value `call_stored_procedure`
+- id: a random unique number
+- label: label to show on button
+- name: name of the stored procedure that is being called. fully qualified name with schema.
+- body:
+  - used to hand over parameter values
+- wait_repeat_in_ms: time to wait in milliseconds, before a repeat of the action is allowed. this prevents an action to be called to often from the user
+- **optional** tooltip: a tooltip to show on the button
+- **optional** position: detail (show in Modal) or summary (show on Page - is default)

 ## Human friendly URLs and parameters